BoevaLab/CIMP_etiology_oncogenic_transformation/README.md

 - immune_scores, CIBERSORT_comp = these files correspond to files generated in [this paper](https://www.sciencedirect.com/science/article/pii/S1074761318301213?via%3Dihub).
 The files were downloaded from the GDC [here](https://gdc.cancer.gov/about-data/publications/panimmune).
 Immune_scores corresponds to the `Scores_160_Signatures.tsv.gz` file.
 CIBERSORT_comp corresponds to the `TCGA.Kallisto.fullIDs.cibersort.relative.tsv` file.
 -  thorsson_pat_info = this file corresponds to the file generated in [this paper](https://www.sciencedirect.com/science/article/pii/S1074761318301213?via%3Dihub).
 It corresponds to the Table S1 file.
 -  diff_gex_dir = this is the folder where the results of DESeq2 analysis are saved (see paragraph below).
--  diff_gex_offgene_dir = folder to save the official gene codes for genes that correspond to "potential downstream events" (cf. Methods of the paper). *IMPORTANT: these are the files that are inputted into the [DAVID](https://david.ncifcrf.gov/summary.jsp) tool for the gene set enrichment analysis.*
+-  diff_gex_offgene_dir = folder to save the official gene codes for genes that correspond to "potential downstream events" (cf. Methods of the paper). *IMPORTANT: these are the files that are inputted into the [DAVID](https://david.ncifcrf.gov/summary.jsp) tool for the gene set enrichment analysis.
+UPDATE AFTER REVIEW: These files are used for the EASE score analysis in `DAVID_analysis.ipynb`.*
 -  tss_dir = folder to save the TSS distances generated
 -  gencode_annot_dir = folder where the gencode annotations are downloaded.
 These can be taken from [here](https://www.gencodegenes.org/human/).
 They correspond to the .gtf file.